RobAWilkinson/mongoose-render-populator/README.md

 ```
 This will delete everything in your database as well as all models in your models folder.

-It then creates CrazyCatLadies and Cats for your testing purposes
+It then creates Crazy Cat Ladies, Apartment Managers and Cats for your testing purposes

 ========================